zeptocosm/tempchan/README.md

 ## License

 I haven't decided which open-source license to use yet, but I intend to add one soon.
+Until then, the following terms apply:

+* Anyone who wants to run this code (modified or not) may do so.
+* If you contribute code you agree that it may be used in the same way, and that it will be covered by whatever license I end up choosing.

 This software incorporates a copy of SJCL, which is licensed according to its LICENSE.txt file.